 In the wider legal community, James is an elected member to The American Law Institute (ALI), Restatement of the Law Third, Conflict of Laws, has been a long-serving member for Washington to the ABA House of Delegates, and was elected by Washington State American Bar Association members as the State Delegate to the House of Delegates.

 James was named one of the “Top 100 Super Lawyers” in Washington.
+One of only 100 lawyers selected nationwide, James was named an “Influencer” in law by The Business Journals in 2018 for his impact on the business and legal communities.
 He received the 2014 Champion for Justice Award by the Washington Association of Criminal Defense Lawyers for the Wilbur class action litigation as well as accolades from the ACLU of WA, Loren Miller Bar Association and Washington Defenders Association.
 Additionally, James was recognized as an outstanding mentor by the King County Bar Association Young Lawyers Division.

 After graduating from The Citadel and University of Virginia School of Law, James served as a Captain in the Judge Advocate General’s Corps of the U.S. Air Force.
 In addition to the Wilbur impact litigation, James has led and contributed to numerous pro bono cases in the area of civil rights.

 - Named an “Influencer” in law by The Business Journals, 2018

 - Elected by Washington State ABA members as the State Delegate to the ABA House of Delegates, 2017